ashok-khanna/ParEvil/README.md

 (load "/path-to-parevil/parevil.el)
 ```

+## Summary
+ParEvil adds an additional state (***Paredit State***) to Evil Mode, which can be accessed (and exited from) by pressing `spacebar` when within Normal mode.
+Below are the keybindings offered in ParEdit State.

 ## Introduction
 Modifying the standard bindings of VIM would be a foolish endeavour, and we will not do so as a starting principle.
 Rather, we create a new mode (***Paredit State***) as follows, which we can toggle from and to Normal Mode by pressing `spacebar`.
+Note that we only bind `spacebar` within Normal mode for lisp-related major modes, so you are free to bind `spacebar` to something else for other major modes.

 ```lisp
 ;; Define Paredit State